thewca/wca-regulations/wca-regulations.md

     - A6b) The competitor is responsible for stopping the Stackmat timer correctly.
         - A6b1) If the timer stops before the competitor has solved the puzzle and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
 A competitor forfeits the right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the competitor has solved the puzzle and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, they may receive an extra attempt, at the discretion of the WCA Delegate.
     - A6c) The competitor must fully release the puzzle before stopping the timer.
 Penalty: disqualification of the attempt (DNF).
-Exception: If no moves, including any kind of alignment, have been applied after stopping the timer and before releasing the puzzle, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
+Exception: If no moves, including any kind of change in alignment, have been applied after stopping the timer and before releasing the puzzle, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
-    - A6e) After stopping the timer, the competitor must not touch or apply a move nor any kind of alignment to the puzzle until the judge has inspected the puzzle.
+    - A6e) After stopping the timer, the competitor must not touch or apply a move nor any change in alignment to the puzzle, until the judge has inspected the puzzle.
         - A6e1) Penalty for applying a move to the puzzle after stopping the timer: disqualification of the attempt (DNF).
         - A6e2) Penalty for touching the puzzle after stopping the timer without applying any moves: time penalty (+2 seconds).
 Exception: if immediately after stopping the timer, the competitor briefly touches the puzzle without affecting its state, the time penalty may be lifted, at the discretion of the judge (see [Regulation 11f](regulations:regulation:11f)).
     - A6f) The competitor must not reset the timer until both the competitor and the judge have signed the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.